Evolutionary-Intelligence/DistributedEvolutionaryComputation/Pub/Harvard-University.md

   * **Abstract**: "These findings are further confirmed thorough an evolutionary optimization algorithm, through which I demonstrate that the sponge-inspired lattice geometry occurs near the design space’s optimum material distribution."
   * "Hansen, N., Akimoto, Y., and Baudis, P. (2019).
 CMA-ES/pycma on Github.
 Zenodo, DOI:10.5281/zenodo.2559634."
   * "Hansen, N., Müller, S. D., and Koumoutsakos, P. (2003).
 Reducing the Time Complexity of the Derandomized Evolution Strategy with Covariance Matrix Adaptation (CMA-ES).
 Evolutionary Computation, 11(1):1–18."
+* Quinlivan, B.T., 2021.
+Soft exosuits for improved walking efficiency and community based post-stroke gait rehabilitation.
+Doctoral Dissertation, Harvard University. <**CMA-ES**>
+  * "J. Zhang, P. Fiers, K. A. Witte, R. W. Jackson, K. L. Poggensee, C. G. Atkeson, and S. H. Collins, “Human-in-the-loop optimization of exoskeleton assistance during walking,” Science, vol. 356, no. 6344, pp. 1280–1284, Jun.
+2017."
+  * "K. A. Witte, P. Fiers, A. L. Sheets-Singer, and S. H. Collins, “Improving the energy economy of human running with powered and unpowered ankle exoskeleton assistance,” Science Robotics, vol. 5, no. 40, Mar.
+2020."
+  * "N. Hansen and A. Ostermeier, “Completely derandomized self-adaptation in evolution strategies,” Evol.
+Comput., vol. 9, no. 2, pp. 159–195, 2001.
+  * "N. Hansen, “The CMA evolution strategy: A comparing review,” in Towards a New Evolutionary Computation: Advances in the Estimation of Distribution Algorithms, J. A. Lozano, P. Larrañaga, I. Inza, and E. Bengoetxea, Eds.
+Berlin, Heidelberg: Springer Berlin Heidelberg, 2006, pp. 75–102."
 * Barkley, S., 2021.
 [Applying Bayesian inference to measurements of colloidal dynamics](https://www.proquest.com/openview/79ad764b42eb35742db8739eefbf4242/1?pq-origsite=gscholar&cbl=18750&diss=y).
 Doctoral Dissertation, Harvard University. <**CMA-ES**>
   * "Even with CMA-ES, it is still beneficial to constrain the parameter space of a three-dimensional cluster."
   * "Nikolaus Hansen.
 The CMA evolution strategy: a comparing review.
 In Jose A. Lozano, Pedro Larrañaga, Iñaki Inza, and Endika Bengoetxea, editors, Towards a New Evolutionary Computation, pages 75–102.
 Springer, 2006."